eloycoto/blog/content/blog/4g_connection.rst

 :cover: /img/antenna.jpg

 One of the problems that I faced in the past is how I switched from DSL to 4G connection.
-Mi primary internet connection is DSL, and things are bad when you try to upload something big or want to do a videocall without issues.
+My primary internet connection is DSL, and things are bad when you try to upload something big or want to do a videocall without issues.

 I used 4G over the phone, but the experience it's terrible.
 Also, it's not a